cibotech/evilplot/docs/src/main/tut/index.md

 You can also take a look at the complete [API documentation](/cibotech/evilplot/scaladoc/jvm/index.html) or the source on [GitHub](https://www.github.com/cibotech/evilplot).

 Have a question, or want to get involved?
-Feel free to talk to us on Gitter or file an issue.
-We welcome pull requests as well!
+Feel free to file an issue or open a pull request.